MJMcGuffin/MuqcsCraft/README.md

 ## Building the code

-The build process is simple but idiosyncratic.
+The build process is simple but idiosyncratic, and is designed to produce a single .html file containing all icon images embedded in the file.
-The developer is not an expert on modern web development tools, and so invented a way to build the code that works well with his computing environment.

 The util/ folder contains a Makefile to build two utilities:
 (1) a "quoter" written in C, which takes the contents of a file and outputs it as a quoted string, escaping characters as necessary, and
 (2) an "includer" written in perl, that can be used as a very simple text preprocessor to include the contents of one file in another, similar to #include statements in C code, by using SIMPLE_INCLUDE statements.

-The icons/ folder contains image files in png format, and a Makefile that converts the png files to a base64 plain text encoding that is then quoted.
+The icons/ folder contains image files in png format, and a Makefile that converts the png files to a base64 plain text encoding that is then quoted and saved into .txt files.
+The .txt files can be easily included in javascript source files.
+The .txt files are provided in the github repository for convenience, however developers who edit the png files will need to run the Makefile to regenrate the .txt files.

-The root folder contains a Makefile that includes the muqcs.js and icon files into the .html.source file and outputs the final .html file.
+The root folder contains a Makefile that includes the muqcs.js and icons/*.txt files into the index.html.source file and outputs the final index.html file.
-Search for SIMPLE_INCLUDE inside the .html.source file.
+Search for SIMPLE_INCLUDE inside the index.html.source file to find where these inclusions happen.

-So the .html.source file is the one that a programmer would normally edit to modify functionality before running make to build the .html file.
+So the index.html.source file is the one that a programmer would normally edit to modify functionality before running 'make' to build the index.html file.

-Search for "web analytics" inside the .html.source file to see how visits are logged without tracking personal information.
+Search for "web analytics" inside the index.html.source file to see how visits are logged without tracking personal information.

-The doc/ folder contains some diagrams that could be useful to understand the layout code.
+The doc/ folder contains some diagrams that could be useful to understand the layout source code.